mrkkrp/markkarpov.com/tutorial/megaparsec.md

   | EndOfInput               -- ^ End of input
 ```

-`NonEmpty` is a type for non-empty lists, it comes from
+`NonEmpty` is a type for non-empty lists; it comes from
 `Data.List.NonEmpty`.
 And here is `ErrorFancy`:

 ```haskell